chhajedji/dwm/README.md

 Patches
 -------

+The file `include_patches.h` contains macros which enable/disable some of the patches.
+To enable a patch, set the value of corresponding macro to `1`.
+And similarly to disable, set to `0`.

-> Not a patch but just a highlight, there are 10 tags in this dwn fork rather default 9.
+> Note that there are 10 tags in this dwn fork rather default 9.
 10th tag is binded with "0" key.

 - [fullgaps](https://dwm.suckless.org/patches/fullgaps/) - For showing gaps in dwm 6.2.
 - [autostart](https://dwm.suckless.org/patches/autostart/) - Autostart applications after startup.